Showing posts with label Driving - Racers. Show all posts

 30 years later...

-Well, thanks to Stonish (now Atarilegend - see link below) for this floppy disk - I booted up Stunt Car Racer and attempted a couple of practice laps like it was 1989 again.
+I booted up Stunt Car Racer and attempted a couple of practice laps, like it was 1989 again.
 To my surprise, I didn't crash or fall off the track!!!
-So I played another game and even participated in a league challenge - which I won.
+So I played another game and even participated in a league challenge, which I won.
 Now, I began gleaming with pride because this wasn't like me at all.
-Yup, this success went straight to my head and I started to get very excited - not easy at my age!
+Normally, I suck at all games.
+Yup, this success went straight to my head, and I started to get very excited - not easy at my age!

-So I dared myself on and practised several different tracks, with varying degrees of success.
-Well, I'm being kind there: The Stepping Stones is a killer which I think everybody should foolishly attempt, Kamikaze style!!
-The Draw Bridge looks easy but has a nifty trick up its sleeve... and The Big Ramp features a ginormous monster gap which can only be jumped by going over 200mph.
-There might only be 8 tracks but they are all beauties and this game was proving itself a classic.
+So I dared myself on and practised several different types of wicked tracks, with varying degrees of success.
+I'm being kind there: The Stepping Stones is a killer, which I think everybody should foolishly attempt, Kamikaze style.
+It's insane!!
+The Draw Bridge looks easy but has a nifty trick up its sleeve...
+I'll not spoil that.
+And The Big Ramp features a ginormous monster gap, which can only be jumped by going over 200mph.
+Are you fast enough?
+There might only be 8 tracks, but they are beauties, and this game proves itself a classic.

-Right then, I wanna see some gameplay screenshots.
+Wanna see some gameplay screenshots?
 Are you up for that?
 Of course, you are...

 I love the way you are dropped in!